Broker Check

 Additional Information: You will pay fees and costs whether you make or lose money on your investments.
 Fees and costs will reduce any amount of money you make on your investments over time.
 Please make sure you understand what fees and costs you are paying.
 For more information about the fees we charge and the other fees and expenses you will incur please see Item 5 of Form ADV Part 2A.

+Conversation Starters: Help me understand how these fees and costs might affect my investments.
 If I give you $10,000 to invest, how much will go to fees and costs, and how much will be invested for me?

 What are your legal obligations to me when acting as my investment adviser?
 How else does your firm make money and what conflicts of interest do you have?